deeprjs/deepr/README.md

 }
 ```

-Doing this we can access both method results `actionMovies` and `dramaMovies` in the query response, like this:
+Doing this we get both `actionMovies` and `dramaMovies` results in the response, like this:

 ```json
 {